 - Government securities

 For the reasons stated in the preamble, part 615 of chapter VI, title 12 of the Code of Federal Regulations are amended as follows:

 PART 615—FUNDING AND FISCAL AFFAIRS, LOAN POLICIES AND OPERATIONS, AND FUNDING OPERATIONS

 Start Amendment Part

-4. The authority citation for part 615 is revised to read as follows: End Amendment Part
+1. The authority citation for part 615 continues to read as follows: End Amendment Part

 Start Amendment Part